 The Spa at Halekulani

 Those unafraid to do a little walking should do the hour-long hike up to Manoa Falls.
 Put on your hiking shoes and journey through the peaceful rainforest, which was one of the filming locations for the television series LOST.
-Don’t forget your camera- you’re get stunning photographs at the end of this hike.
+Don’t forget your camera- there are get stunning photograph opportunities at the end of this hike.

 KCC Farmers’ Market

 Hawaii’s diverse agricultural scene comes to life every Saturday at the KCC Farmer’s Market.
-Shop the endless displays of fruits, vegetables, flowers, seafood, baked goods and more.
+Shop the endless displays of fruits, vegetables, flowers, seafood, baked goods, Hawaiian shaved ice, and more.
 Located on the slopes of Diamond Head, this outdoor market offers some of Honolulu’s greatest local delicacies.

-The island paradise of Honolulu has something to offer to any and all visitors.
-Best of all, after a busy day of adventuring throughout the island, you can always unwind in front of a breathtaking beach sunset.
+The island paradise of Honolulu has something to offer all visitors.
+Best of all, after a busy day of adventuring throughout the island, you can unwind in front of a breathtaking beach sunset.